Uridine dosage

 - DHA may promote neuronal membrane synthesis to increase the number of synapses, particularly when co-administered with UMP [13].

 - As uridine and choline work synergistically with DHA to increase phosphatidylcholine formation, there is a compelling rationale to combine these nutrients.
-A multinutrient enriched with uridine, choline, and DHA developed to support brain function has been evaluated in randomized controlled trials [14, 15, 16, 17].
+A multinutrient supplement enriched with uridine, choline, and DHA has been evaluated in randomized controlled trials to support brain function [14, 15, 16, 17].

 - Another study reported the results of low back pain treatment using a combination of nucleotides, uridine (UTP), cytidine (CMP) and vitamin B12, vs a combination of vitamins B1, B6, and B12.
 Treatment with nucleotides+B12 was associated with a lower number of total adverse events (AEs), fewer AEs per subject, and no AE-related treatment discontinuation.
 Pain intensity reduction was superior at 30 days of treatment in the nucleotides+B12 group and equivalent between groups at 60 days of treatment [18].